FoundYourStuff/core/README.md

   5e55551a2a16   core_database           "docker-entrypoint.s…"   2 weeks ago      Up 32 minutes      5432/tcp                   core_database_
    ```
 - Run the latest migration via alembic `docker-compose exec core_development /home/nonroot/.local/bin/alembic upgrade head`.
 This will execute alembic in the `core_development` docker container.
-  - Look for the following output for success
+  - Look for the following output after running to determine if the run was a success
   ```
   INFO  [alembic.runtime.migration] Context impl PostgresqlImpl.
   INFO  [alembic.runtime.migration] Will assume transactional DDL.```
 - Visit `localhost:8080/ui`.
-If everyting wokred, you should see the Swagger UI.
+If everything worked, you should see the Swagger UI.